-- Faculty don't always write edits on papers because students so rarely read them - If you tell us you want feedback, we will happily give it - Use that feedback to improve a piece before submitting to an application or just for your own personal reflection - If the faculty member writes feedback on a paper, PLEASE READ IT!
-They only did it to help you
+- Faculty don't always write edits on papers because students so rarely read them - If the faculty member writes feedback on a paper, PLEASE READ IT!
+They only did it to help you - If you tell us you want feedback, we will happily give it - Use that feedback to improve a piece before submitting to an application or just for your own personal reflection - Visit the Writing Center, ask your friend majoring in journalism for feedback, etc. - The more eyes on your personal statement, the better

-AND SUBMIT YOU APPLICATION BEFORE THE DUE DATE!!!
+AND SUBMIT YOUR APPLICATION WELL BEFORE THE DUE DATE!!!